toru-mano/hugo-cabaret/README.md

 # Cabaret

-Cabaret is an open-source Hugo theme originally based on [Red Lounge][redlounge], designed by Tom Maiaroto ([@shift8creative][shift8creative]).
+Cabaret is an open-source Hugo theme originally based on [Red Lounge][], designed by Tom Maiaroto ([@shift8creative][]).

 He designed it to be responsive and clean.
-It uses [Pure.css][purecss] and contains a few web fonts from Google as well as [Font Awesome icons][fontawesome].
+It uses [Pure.css][] and contains a few web fonts from Google as well as [Font Awesome icons][].
 It’s reasonably simple, but has a lot of flexibility in terms of typography and design elements.
 It's also quite configurable as it has a few variables to change the appearance and features of the pages.
 By default, excess features (and JavaScript) are not included.

 I’m modifying it because I have different opinions on how some of these options should be implemented, and I’m going to make a few changes on how some of the templates and options are composed for even more customizability.

 ## Configuration and Options